BraveHeart-QwQ/Elegant-Markdown-Style/README.md

 ![](.Image/2023-01-11-16-52-20.png)

 #### Definition
-Bold is usually enough for 'everything' that needs attention, but I've added a "special bold" to mark 'concepts' that appear first time in context, which is useful for documentation and notes.
+Bold effect is usually enough for text which need attention, but I've added a "Special Bold" to mark "concepts" that appear first time in context, which is useful for documentation and notes.

 usage:
 ```markdown